Madurai R. Muralidaran

-Madurai R. Muralidaran is a dancer, composer, choreographer, writer and director best known for his compositions for Bharatanatyam dancers and his elaborate dance musical productions.
+Madurai R. Muralidaran is a dancer, composer, choreographer, writer, lyricist, playwright and director best known for his compositions for Bharatanatyam dancers and his elaborate dance musical productions.

 Biography

+Madurai R. Muralidaran was initiated in the art of Bharatanatayam at age 7 under the guidance of Guru Kalaimamani Chamundeeswari (a senior disciple of Padmashree K.N.Dandayudapani Pillai).
+He has run Nrithyakshetra Dance Academy with his wife Smt.
+Chithra Muralidharan since 1978.
+He serves on the board of Alagappa Arts.
+He is Faculty at Aria University where he teaches nattuvangam.

-He received the Kalaimamani award from the Tamil Nadu state government for 2019.
-Bharath Kalachar has gave him the title Kala Seva Bharathi for his contributions to the field of Indian performing arts, Kartik Fine Awards gabe him the Kartik Award of Excellence in 2021 and Pothy's Parambara Classic Awards named him Parambara Noothana for his contributions to music composition and dance theatre.
-Muralidaran was certified by Guinness, Asia and India Book of Records, for teaching 359 students an alarippu in Sankeerna Jaathi Dhruva Thalam in 2019, composing 25 varnams in 25 days in 2020 and leading 125 dancers worldwide to present 50 unique jathis on a virtual platform in 2021.
+Muralidaran received the Kalaimamani award from the Tamil Nadu state government for 2019.
+Kalaimamani is the highest civilian award in the state of Tamil Nadu.
+Bharath Kalachar gave him the title Kala Seva Bharathi for his contributions to the field of Indian performing arts, Kartik Fine Awards gave him the Kartik Award of Excellence in 2021 and Pothy's Parambara Classic Awards named him Parambara Noothana for his contributions to music composition and dance theatre.
+Muralidaran was given the lifetime achievement award 2022 by Abhai Association of Bharatanatayam Artistes of India.
+On January 22, 2023, Shri Muralidaran was conferred lifetime achievement award by Niruthia Nithyalaya of Chennai and Natyanjali Academy Association of Malaysia.
+On February 16, 2023 Muralidaran Sir was given the award Natya Achaarya Choodamani for his contribution to the arts from Puducherry Natyanjali Trust at their 17th year Maha Shivarathiri Festival.

+Muralidaran earned Guinness, Asia and India Book of Records, for teaching 359 students an alarippu in Sankeerna Jaathi Dhruva Thalam in 2019, composing 25 Varnams in 25 days in 2020 and leading 125 dancers worldwide to present 50 unique jathis on a virtual platform in 2021.
 He composed, choreographed and taught 698 people a varnam on Tamil Annai (Mother Tamil), setting his third record in the Guinness Book of World Records, an effort which also raised Rs.
 10 lakh for the Tamil Nadu Covid Relief Fund.
-Muralidarn organized a World Record Union record for the most people dancing with swords simultaneously (Hybrid) both online and in person with 1346 members at Jeppiaar University, Tamil Nadu (India) on 9 June 2024.
+Muralidaran organized a World Record Union record for the most people dancing with swords simultaneously (Hybrid) both online and in person with 1346 members at Jeppiaar University, Tamil Nadu (India) on 9 June 2024.

+Muralidaran debuted as a lyricist for cine music with "Othaiyadi" on March 8, 2026.
+Muralidaran was honored by Niruthia Nithyalaya during the first edition of "Illangai Natya Sangamam" in collaboration with ICCR, High Commission of India, Colombo on May 19, 2026.